-The award-winning American-Indian Architect and planner- Christopher Benninger also launched his book, "Architecture for Modern India at the WADE Asia event.
+The award-winning American-Indian Architect and planner- Christopher Benninger was a keynote speaker in WADE ASIA 2017.
+He also launched his book, "Architecture for Modern India at the WADE Asia event.
 The book was published in Italy by Skira- Rizzole.
-Last year, at the WADe Asia event, he talked about all women who influenced and changed his life.
-Here, we are presenting what he said at the event about 10 plus 1 gurus who changed his life:
+In 2016, at the WADe Asia event, he had talked about all women who influenced and changed his life.
+Let's find out what he has to say about the 10 plus 1 gurus who changed his life:

 Barbara Ward was the Editor of Economist at one time, a very eminent woman economist who even wrote speeches for the Pope and Kennedy.
 She organised the Habitat One Conference in Vancouver as well as UNCHS Habitat in Nairobi.
 Another Conference she organised with Maurice Strong was the Stockholm Environmental Conference, the first UN Environmental Conference.
 Barbara argued that all of these organisations should get out of Geneva, New York and Rome and they should be in Emerging countries.
 “She was an amazing person,” says Christopher, adding “I met Barbara Ward for lunch, when I was a student at Harvard in 1966, at the end of the lunch she asked ‘Why don’t you come for the Delos Symposium in Greece’ which had people like Margaret Mead, Buckminster Fuller, Arnold Toynbee.
 When I said, I would love to but I can’t afford, she said ‘Don’t bother, I will pay your air fare’.
 Wonderful!
 Isn’t it?
 So these are the kind of people who change your life.
 Up until the time I met Barbara Ward, I was a small town boy, lucky to be studying at Harvard and I met this woman who was incredible that she said ‘I’ll take you to Greece.’”